dfury0/DazUDocs/docs/clothing_creation/clothing_general_guidelines.md

 If the pose crunches geometry, start from the base mesh to get clean deformations.
 This is useful for collars and belts.

-The neck area is difficult to get right because there are a lot of bones in the area.
+The neck area is challenging to get right because there are a lot of bones in the area.

 Use the smoothing modifier export/reimport trick!